Blaming Your Mom

 She carried a 21 Bobcat Beretta in her purse (the cop), was briefly a nudist (the fireman) and became an honorary Italian who tippled martinis in jazz bars (the trumpet-playing shipping magnate).

-She was movie-star beautiful, whip smart, volcanically emotional, tender-hearted and driven-to-the-brink-of-madness-by-men.
+She was movie-star beautiful, whip smart, volcanically emotional, tender-hearted and not always lucky in love.

 Today in the park I sat on the bench and watched her play in the sand with Clare and Bridget.

 I am sick of the sand.
 And the monkey bars.
 And the swings.
 I am sick of all park things.(Oops, slipped into Seuss-rap).

 From a distance I couldn’t tell what they were doing, but I noticed that several other children had gathered round and my mom was leading them into the bushes from whence they’d return carrying branches, leaves, bramble and rocks and cluster around their little piles in the sand.

 Finally curiosity got the best of me and I stood and slogged over.

 My mom had ten toddlers making a sand garden.
 Some kids were hoeing, some were planting, some were watering, pruning, weeding.
 They showed me which were “carrots” which were “ta-toes, peaths and ketch-up.”

 I stood there with the other moms looking at this playground Co-op and remembered all the things my mom did right when I was a kid:

 - Kiss and hug me like I were a delectable dessert (probably chocolate in nature).